anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 * 415 Unsupported Media Type: if the Content-Type request header field indicates a type that is unknown or unsupported, e.g., a type other than `application/json`

 The pledge MAY use the response body to signal success/failure details to the service technician operating the Registrar-Agent.
 TODO(confirm, taken from telemetry)
+//stf: fits from my understanding.
+Good place to put it.

 ### Request Artifact: Pledge Voucher-Request Trigger (tPVR) {#tpvr_artifact}